-In 2014, two applications for amendments to the primary authorizations to mineat Lost Creek were submitted to federal regulatory agencies, NRC and BLM, for the development and mining of LC East Project and the KM Horizon at Lost Creek.
+In 2014, two applications for amendments to the primary authorizations to mine at Lost Creek were submitted to federal regulatory agencies, NRC and BLM, for the development and mining of LC East Project and the KM Horizon at Lost Creek.
 In 2015, the BLM issued a notice of intent to complete an environmental impact statement for the application.
 The NRC will participate in this review as a cooperating agency.
 A permit amendment requesting approval to mine at the LC East Project and within the KM Horizon at the Lost Creek Project was also submitted to the WDEQ for review and approval.
 Approval will include an aquifer exemption.
 The air quality permit will be revised to account for additional surface disturbance.
 An application will be submitted to Sweetwater County to re-zone the land at LC East.
 A subsequent Development Plan will also have to be submitted for review and approval.
 Numerous well permits from the State Engineer's Office will be required.

-A WDEQ draft permit for Underground Injection Control (UIC) Class V wells has been completed for Lost Creek.
-It is anticipated that final approvals from all regulators will be received in first quarter 2016.
-These approvals will allow for the onsite disposal of fresh permeate (i.e., clean water) into relatively shallow Class V wells.
+During 2016, we received all authorizations for the operation of Underground Injection Control (UIC) Class V wells at Lost Creek.
+These approvals allow for the onsite recirculation of fresh permeate (i.e., clean water) into relatively shallow Class V wells.
 Site operators will use the reverse osmosis circuits, which were installed during initial construction of the plant, to treat process waste water into brine and permeate streams.
 The brine stream will continue to be disposed of in the UIC Class I deep wells while the clean, permeate stream will be injected into the UIC Class V wells.
-It is expected that these operational procedures, which are expected to be commissioned and fully operational in second quarter 2016, will significantly enhance waste water disposal capacity at the site.
+It is expected that these operational procedures will significantly enhance waste water capacity at the site.